-In order to encourage progression between the FDSc and the BSc (Hons) Sport and Exercise Science degree students will attend a series of workshops at University of Worcester (UW) over the course of the two-year Enhancement and Progression programme.
+In order to encourage progression between the FdSc and the BSc (Hons) Exercise and Wellness Management (Top-Up degree) or BSc (Hons) Sport and Exercise Science degree students will attend a series of workshops at University of Worcester (UW) over the course of the two-year Enhancement and Progression programme.
 The aim of this programme is to support the development of the students' academic skills and career aspirations alongside familiarisation with the staff and facilities at (UW) which will culminate in a bespoke extended Induction course at the end of the FD programme and the beginning of the Level 6 degree.